lilJuan4168/MLOpsAPI/README.md

 <h3>ETL</h3>

-<p>In this part transformation and load was made as the following instructions indicate.</p>
+<p>In this part the transformation and load was made as the following instructions indicate.</p>

 * Generate 'id' attribute.
 * Fill null values in ratings column with 'G'.
 * Dates in format AAAA-mm-dd.
-* Attribures containing text to lower case.
+* Attributes containing text to lower case.
 * Divide column duration.

 <h3>API </H3>

-<p>This part was made using the followings frameworks and modules.</p>
+<p>This part was made using the following frameworks and modules.</p>

 * FastAPI
 * PostgreSQL